 Welcome to the Massachusetts Licensed Practical Nurse Society

-The Joint Committee on the Judiciary has scheduled a hearing date for H1268 An act to increase access to vaccines.
+The Joint Committee on the Judiciary held a hearing on H1268 An act to increase access to vaccines today, April 24, 2014.

-If this bill is enacted into law, it would legalize healthcare organizations using unlicensed medical assistants to administer vaccines to patients.
+If this bill is enacted into law, it would change MGL Chapter 94C section 9 to legalize healthcare organizations using unlicensed medical assistants to administer vaccines to patients.
 This process would give nursing functions to non-nurses, thereby stripping patients of one layer of safeguards and accountability.

 Mass LPN is dedicated to empowering Massachusetts licensed practical nurses to make informed decisions regarding regulatory and legislative issues which affect our profession.
 We are also committed to insuring quality healthcare for all residents of the Commonwealth and strengthening our identity as licensed healthcare providers.